 70. Sponge Candy (USA)

-While we’re not typically including candies in this dessert list, we’ve decided to include Sponge Candy since the main ingredient is honeycomb toffee.
+While we’re not typically including American candies in this dessert list, we’ve decided to include Sponge Candy since the main ingredient is honeycomb toffee.

 Similar to New Zealand’s Hokey Pokey and South Africa’s Honeycomb Toffee, Buffalo’s Sponge Candy is chunky honeycomb toffee coated with chocolate.
 Crunchy but not hard, the texture quickly melts in the mouth with an explosion of honeycomb and chocolate.

-→ Click here to discover more great food in Buffalo.
+→ Discover more great food in Buffalo.

 71. Stroopwafel (Netherlands)